Can chickens eat eggs?

 • Commercially produced nest liners are available (some are even infused with herbs!).
 There is soft enough for eggs not to break, and are washable and recyclable.
 These are now my preferred option.

-• Sand has become a preferred option; it should be builders' grade, not play sand.
+• Sand has become a popular option; it should be builders' grade, not play sand.

 This article has very detailed information about both the location of nest boxes and the pros and cons of different types of bedding material.